 UNC Health is committed to patient-centered, safe care throughout all of our hospitals and health care facilities.
 Due to the growing spread of coronavirus / COVID-19 in North Carolina, and to limit the risk of exposure for patients, caregivers, and employees, UNC Health will be enacting more stringent restrictions for visitors at its facilities.

-One visitor will be allowed in inpatient areas for:
+One visitor will be allowed for:

 - Pediatric patients